MGensheimer/deidentify_screen_capture/README.md

 `uv run remove_text_from_video.py -i recording.mp4 -o recording_no_text.mp4 --interval 2 --extra-keyframes 1 --target-bitrate 1500k`

 This will find any letters/numbers in the video and change them to black boxes.
 I recommend keeping interval and extra-keyframes this way but you can try different values.

+### Selective redaction with OCR

+Instead of redacting all text, you can use OCR to selectively redact only specific content.
+This is useful when you want to preserve some on-screen text while removing PHI.

+**Redact specific phrases** (case-insensitive, ignores spaces/punctuation):

+`uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 -p "John Smith" -p "Patient Name"`

+**Redact dates and times** (various formats like YYYY-MM-DD, MM/DD/YYYY, 11:23 AM, etc.):

+`uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 --redact_dates_times`

+**Redact long numbers** (e.g., patient IDs, phone numbers with 7+ digits):

+`uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 --redact_digits 7`

+**Combine multiple filters:**

+`uv run remove_text_from_video.py -i recording.mp4 -o output.mp4 --redact_dates_times --redact_digits 5 -p "Confidential"`

+Use `-v` (verbose) to see what text is being detected and redacted on each keyframe—helpful for debugging.

+### Testing with a short clip

+Use `--only_first_seconds` to process only the beginning of a video, which is useful for testing settings:

+`uv run remove_text_from_video.py -i recording.mp4 -o test_output.mp4 --redact_dates_times -v --only_first_seconds 10`

 ## Result